hunychang/hunychang/README.md

 ## About Me

 - 🔍 Interested in **Advanced research methodologies in economics**. .
-- 🧾 Currently working on **standardizing Korea’s property tax base dataset** and supporting empirical analysis.
+- 🧾 Currently working on **THE SPATIAL DISTRIBUTION OF INCOME IN CITIES: NEW GLOBAL EVIDENCE AND THEORY** under Prof.Lagakos & Prof Miyauchi.
-- 💬 I have self-trained in **sentiment analysis, transformer-based classification** using HuggingFace and Scikit-learn.
+- 💬 I am also working on **Transmission of Monetary Policy Shocks to Lending Rates: Evidence Across Credit Portfolios in Emerging Economies** under guidance of Prof.Ramondo & Prof. Forneron.
 - 🧠 Eager to contribute to research projects that connect real-world data with computational tools to extract economic meaning.

 ---